 The online world is customer-centric, so you must understand the buyer’s persona and identify the buying intent.
 Try to find who is on your landing page, what is their goal and which challenges they are facing.

-Simply, help people to achieve their goals, and you’ll achieve your own.
+Simply, help people to achieve their goals, and you’ll meet your own.
 It’s a win-win situation for you both.

-The Anatomy of a High Converting Landing Page
+The Anatomy of a High Converting Landing Pages

-A high-converting landing page addresses every single visitor, speaks their language, and delivers the promise for them.
+A high-converting landing page addresses every single visitor, speaks their language, and delivers the promise to them.
 To get there, you will need to:

-Identify every single visitor & what he needs.
+Identify every unique visitor and what he needs.

 For example, Will a person purchase a solution without knowing he has a problem?